Used (2012) Fiat Bravo Sport 165 HP | Rare vehicle

 The Fiat Bravo only exists in the hatchback body type in the UK.
 Hatchbacks are compact cars that offer a great driving experience, not to mention the flexibility of ample space.
 They’re fuel efficient and easy to park, which makes them popular with people living in cities.

-Preferred alternatives to the Fiat Bravo
+Favored alternatives for the Fiat Bravo